 JETAANC Scholarship – help the JETAANC Board of Directors promote our scholarship for college-bound high school students with an interest in Japan.
 Great for high school teachers and school personnel!

-3-11 Tohoku Recovery Assistance – help us continue to aid people in the Tohoku region, who are continuing to rebuild, as well as to support other disaster recovery efforts in Japan.
+Disaster Recovery Fundraising – help us continue to support disaster recovery efforts in Japan.

 Arisa was a one-shot ALT with the Nara Prefecture Board of Education from 1991 to 1992, at over a dozen junior high schools.
 From 1992-